 Please see the Supported Cameras page for details of cameras which work with FoCal.

 Certain cameras have had their PC interface crippled such that FoCal cannot completely automate the AF Microadjustment/AF Fine Tune calibration.
 Manual Setting Change mode allows you to still calibrate these cameras and run all the other tests in as quick and easy way as possible.

-MSC mode works by showing an on-screen prompt at any point where the AF Microadjustment/AF Fine Tune setting needs to be changed, telling you which value to specify on the camera.
+MSC or User Assisted mode works by showing an on-screen prompt at any point where the AF Microadjustment/AF Fine Tune setting needs to be changed, telling you which value to specify on the camera.
 FoCal enables the camera menu system so you can quickly and carefully adjust the setting on the camera, click OK on the FoCal prompt and the test will continue.